anasmansouri/calorie-counter-backend/README.md

 ### Stop the server

-If your app prints something like:
+The app  will print this:

 ```text
 click Enter to stop it
 ```

-then you stop it by pressing **Enter** in the same terminal.
+Stop it by pressing **Enter** in the same terminal.

 ---